wbchristerson/arcade-game/README.md

 ### Personal Programming Details
 This was my first attempt at using object-oriented design in JavaScript to create a program.
 There are classes for the enemies (the bug sprites), the player, the health units appearing at the bottom of the screen, and the gem.

-Not quite fond of the provided user sprites.
+I am not fond of the user sprites but they seem to fit the theme.

 ### Remaining Issues
 * The gems which appear in various levels are from image files which are rectangular, whereas the gems themselves have octagonal shapes.
 This makes the shapes appear incorrectly in the game.